-Imagine seeing a notice asking for symphony orchestra musicians to be at a concert hall on a certain day and time, prepared to play Beethoven's Fifth Symphony.
-Sure, the individual musicians who responded would likely have the talent to play the piece and maybe even some past experience doing so, but the performance as a whole would probably be disjointed since the players would not be familiar with the conductor or their fellow performers.
+MAGINE seeing a notice asking for symphony orchestra musicians to be at a concert hall on a certain day and time, prepared to play Beethoven's Fifth Symphony, without rehearsal.
+The individual musicians who responded would likely have the talent and some past experience, but the performance as a whole would be disjointed.

-Which leads us to another thought experiment: now try outfitting a storage terminal in the same manner, just selecting a bunch of loading-arm system equipment that probably should work well together, but with no past experience of actually doing so.
-The operation of that equipment would probably be about the same as the sound of that thrown-together orchestra - out of tune and disjointed, though with one major caveat: the orchestra can always practice in order to get better, whereas an incompatible loading-arm system has no chance of improving without some major (and costly) design modifications.
+Now try outfitting a storage terminal in the same manner, selecting loadingarm system equipment that probably should work well together, but with no past experience.
+The operation of that equipment would probably be about the same as the sound of that thrown-together orchestra - out of tune and disjointed.
+However, the orchestra can practice to get better, whereas an incompatible loading arm system has no chance of improving without major (and costly) design modifications.

-In other words, much like the orchestra, "harmony" is the key to the successful design of a loading-arm system.
-However, achieving that perfect harmony - where all components work seamlessly in a system that is efficient, easy to operate and safe for the user - takes a great deal of time, due diligence and native knowledge.
-It's simply not just a case of choosing a loading-arm system, it is a case of choosing the "right" loading-arm system.
+Achieving a system in which all components work seamlessly in a system that is efficient, easy to operate and safe for the user - takes a great deal of time, due diligence and native knowledge.